777Vidal/Bitcoin-Epoch-Analysis/README.md

 # Bitcoin Epoch Analysis: Trends and Predictions Across Halving Cycles

 ## Overview
-This project analyzes Bitcoin's price data across multiple halving epochs to uncover trends and predict future price peaks.
+This project analyses Bitcoin's price data across multiple halving epochs to uncover trends and predict future price peaks.
 By segmenting the data based on Bitcoin halving dates, we identify patterns in price behavior and use polynomial regression for predictive modeling.

 The analysis focuses on:
 - Resampling raw hourly price data into daily high prices.
-- Grouping data into halving epochs for trend visualization.
+- Grouping data into halving epochs for trend visualisation.
 - Using regression models to estimate future price peaks.

 ## Goals
 1. Understand price behavior across Bitcoin halving epochs.
-2. Visualize trends in daily high prices for each epoch.
+2. visualise trends in daily high prices for each epoch.
 3. Predict future price peaks based on historical data.

 ## Dataset